About DELVE

 • DEEP: a deep targeted survey of ~135 deg2 to a depth of gi ~ 25.5 around four isolated Magellanic analogs in the Local Volume.

-These three survey components provide complementary insights into the abundance and properties of satellite dwarf galaxies in a range of environments.
+These survey components provide complementary insights into the abundance and properties of satellite dwarf galaxies in a range of environments.
 Combined with a unified theoretical framework, DELVE will enable exploration of the dependence of satellite properties on effects of reionization, host halo properties, and environment, offering essential insights into the galaxy–halo connection.
 The DELVE data are publicly available through the NOIRLab Astro Data Lab.

 DELVE WIDE